 - Anonymous Access licence users.
 If a user closes the device, browser or tab, their session will expire and the held licence will be released after five minutes.
 If they keep the program open and do nothing, the maximum idle time allowed is 15 minutes.
 One minute before expiry, a warning message will display.
 If they do not respond within that minute, they will be signed out automatically and the held licence will be released immediately.

 Where do users go when they reopen the program?

 This applies mainly to Learner Tracking licences.
 If a user opens the program again, they will return to where they left.
-Later in 2019, this behaviour will change: if they reopen the program within 5 minutes they will return to where they left.
-Otherwise, they will restart at the main menu page.

 Some programs (Tense Buster, Study Skills Success, etc.) provide students with a certificate once they have completed the course.
 To obtain the certificate, a user is required to complete all the exercises in the Practice Zone.
 Non-exercise materials, such as videos and PDFs, are not counted.